 - Extra Heavy – API < 10.0

 Total Acid Number (TAN) – This refers to the acidity of crude oil.
 An excessive value causes corrosion in process units.
-TAN is reduced in crude by the aqueous caustic base in presence of a catalyst.
+TAN is reduced in crude by the aqueous caustic base in the presence of a catalyst.
 The TAN range in crude oil varies from 0.1 to 10 mg Potassium Hydroxide (KOH)/g oil.
-Viscosity – This property is important for the transportation of crude oil via pipelines to terminals or refineries.
+Viscosity – This property is essential for the transportation of crude oil via pipelines to terminals or refineries.

 Micro Carbon Residue (MCR) – This property measures the coke-farming tendencies of crude oil as it affects deposits in the combustion chambers of automobiles but is managed through the use of automobile additives.
 The range of MCR is 0-2 wt%.

 Figure 1 shows the API and sulfur contents of 160 crude oil and their distinction as sweet/sour and light/heavy oil .
 We can see from Figure 1 that crude oil properties vary depending on their source of supply and may cause problems for the refining industry as refineries are designed to process stable qualities of crude.
-Crude blending is the best option to ensure a consistent quality of crude for the refinery.
-Since two crude properties, namely API and sulfur, are mostly considered for crude blending, it requires only two crude types to determine their ratios to meet the blended crude spec.
+Therefore, crude blending is the best option to ensure a consistent quality of crude for the refinery.
+Furthermore, since two crude properties, namely API and sulfur, are mostly considered for crude blending, it requires only two crude types to determine their ratios to meet the blended crude spec.